msantl/cryptofolio/README.md

 After that, in order to serve the static files, you need to put them in a folder where they will be served from.
 This is done with: `python manage.py collectstatic --noinput`

-Setting up a django superuser is not necessary, but it's convenient.
-You can do that with: `python manage.py createsuperuser`

 Make sure you have a local `mysql` server running.
 You should also create a database with the same name as the it is in environment variable `DB_NAME`.

+Once you've setup your local `mysql` server, run `python manage.py migrate`.
+This will create all the necessary tables in the database.

+Setting up a django superuser is not necessary, but it's convenient.
+You can do that with: `python manage.py createsuperuser`.

 Now you're ready to launch the app locally: `python manage.py runserver` The app should be served from `localhost:8000`.